nerves-project-attic/system_registry/README.md

 and are the only means of moving data from local fragments to the global state.
 Processors implement two callback methods: `handle_validate/2` and `handle_commit/2`.
 A transaction can only be committed if all processors return `:ok` during the validation sequence.
+If a transaction fails validation, it will only return an error to the caller if the transaction option `:notify_on_error` is `true`.
+Transactions that result in errors will not clean up the local fragment state.
 Processor validation errors are accumulated and returned in the case of an unsuccessful commit.
 SystemRegistry automatically starts two processors for state and config.

 **Global State Processor**